jku-vds-lab/paradime/README.rst

 paraDime: A Framework for Parametric Dimensionality Reduction
 =============================================================

 paraDime is a modular framework for specifying and training parametric dimensionality reduction (DR) models.
 These models allow you to add new data points to existing low-dimensional representations of high-dimensional data.
-ParaDime DR models are constructed from simple building blocks (such as :ref:`relations` and :ref:`transforms`), so that experimentation with novel DR techniques becomes easy.
+ParaDime DR models are constructed from simple building blocks (such as the relations between data points), so that experimentation with novel DR techniques becomes easy.

 Here you can see a parametric version of t-SNE [1]_ trained on a subset of 5000 images of handwritten digits from the MNIST dataset [2]_: